Siamese Natural Language Tracker: Tracking by Natural Language Descriptions with Siamese Trackers: Experiments

-We initialize the stride-reduced ResNet~\cite{li2019siamrpn++} with pretrained weights on ImageNet~\cite{deng2009imagenet} and randomly initialize layers in the SiamRPN following the original work~\cite{li2018high}.
-Layers other than the sentence encoder in the proposed NL-RPN are initialized randomly to construct the NL kernel described in Sec.~\ref{sec-nl-rpn}.
-The sentence encoder is implemented via a universal sentence encoder~\cite{cer2018universal}.
+\textbf{Training Initialization:} We initialize the AlexNet \cite{krizhevsky2012imagenet} and the stride-reduced ResNet~\cite{li2019siamrpn++} with pretrained weights on ImageNet~\cite{deng2009imagenet} and randomly initialize layers in the SiamRPN/SiamRPN++~\cite{li2018high,li2019siamrpn++}.
+Layers other than the sentence encoder in the proposed SNL-RPN are initialized randomly from $N(0,1)$.